aireilly/openshift-mkdocs/docs/scalability_and_performance/ibm-z-recommended-host-practices.md

 -   [Controlling pod placement on nodes using node affinity rules](../nodes/scheduling/nodes-scheduler-node-affinity.xml)

-## Ensure high disk performance with HyperPAV on z/VM
+## Ensure high disk performance with HyperPAV on z/VM {#ibm-z-ensure-high-disk-performance-hyperpav_ibm-z-recommended-host-practices}

 DASD and ECKD devices are commonly used disk types in IBM Z environments.
 In a typical OpenShift Container Platform setup in z/VM environments, DASD disks are commonly used to support the local storage for the nodes.
 You can set up HyperPAV alias devices to provide more throughput and overall better I/O performance for the DASD disks that support the z/VM guests.

 Using HyperPAV for the local storage devices leads to a significant performance benefit.
 However, you must be aware that there is a trade-off between throughput and CPU costs.

-### Use the Machine Config Operator (MCO) to activate HyperPAV aliases in nodes using z/VM full-pack minidisks
+### Use the Machine Config Operator (MCO) to activate HyperPAV aliases in nodes using z/VM full-pack minidisks {#use-the-mco-to-activate-hyperpav-aliases-in-nodes-using-zvm-full-pack-minidisks_ibm-z-recommended-host-practices}

 For z/VM-based OpenShift Container Platform setups that use full-pack minidisks, you can leverage the advantage of MCO profiles by activating HyperPAV aliases in all of the nodes.
 You must add YAML configurations for both control plane and compute nodes.